inmanta/inmanta-core/docs/resource_sets/resource_sets.rst

 updated or removed, the entire model is recompiled.
 By using resource sets, the resources that are usually updated together can be grouped in resource sets.
 This allows to perform a certain action (e.g. dry-run, repair run) only on the resources of a specific resource sets.
-Compiling only some resource sets and not all the resources is called a partial compile.
+Compiling only some resource sets and not the entire model is called a partial compile.

 Resource sets
 ###########################